simonsteele/pn/pnwtl/doc/readme.txt

 33) Comment commands and text transforms on context menu (#223, #221)
 34) Re-use unchanged blank document window when opening a file (#17)
 35) Clean up the UI for first run (#211)
+36) You can now record scripts (macros) with PyPN
+37) Window switching in the order of the tabs now supported (#391)
+38) Add find dialog accelerators (#401)
+39) Draggable toolbars replaced with one customizable one
+40) Find Next and Previous word under cursor (#155)
+41) Various improvements to the usability of the open files window (#84)
+42) Added Smart Highlight - marks all occurrences of selected word. (#150)
+43) Moved Find and related commands into Search menu
+44) New remove blank lines command

 Bug Fixes:
 ----------